 Regular, relevant content

-I publish a new post on The Copy Detective every week.
+I publish a new post on my blog every week.
 Every Wednesday at 8am to be exact.
 I have a clear idea about who my blog readers are and what they care about, and I do my very best to make sure each blog post is relevant and valuable.

-Let me repeat that, because it’s important when it comes to SEO: Relevant and valuable content.
+Let me repeat hat, because it’s important when it comes to SEO: Relevant and valuable content.

 Once I pick a topic, I do some quick keyword analysis using Google’s keyword tool.
 I don’t spend very long.
 Just long enough to get a feel for the kind of phrases people search on when looking for my topic, and I use those phrases throughout the post.